cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 {% capture my_include %}// let's specify a simple ajax request function
 // that takes a callback function argument (therefore it's a higher order function).
-// once, and if there is a valid response from the server,
+// if there is a valid response from the server,
 // the callback is executed with the returned data function ajax_request(url, callback) {
   var httpRequest = new XMLHttpRequest(); // doesn't work for IE6